 4. Three dimensional:

 These are the materials that are not confined to the nanoscale in any dimensions.
 (All three dimensions are larger than 100nm).
-Major growth occurs in all three dimensions, more complicated structures like various polyhedral, as well as assemblies of OD, 1D and 2D nanostructures

-Example: -Graphite, Diamond, Nanosponge Nanocomposite, dispersion of nanoparticles, a bundle of nanowires.
+Major growth occurs in all three dimensions, more complicated structures like various polyhedral, as well as assemblies of OD, 1D and 2D nanostructureExample: -Graphite, Diamond, Nanosponge Nanocomposite, dispersion of nanoparticles, a bundle of nanowires.